hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Chapter 6 of

-    - Exercises:
+    - Exercises: 1 and 2

 * Build decision tree model to predict survival based on certain parameters

-    - CSV file is available to download at <a herf="https://github.com/codebasics/py/blob/master/ML/14_naive_bayes/titanic.csv">HERE</a>
+    - CSV file is available to download at <a href="https://github.com/codebasics/py/blob/master/ML/14_naive_bayes/titanic.csv">HERE</a>

     - In this file using following columns build a model to predict if person would survive or not,